Claiming Interest

 24/07/2018

-This is a question that people frequently ask me and the simple answer is yes.
+Interest on outstanding invoices is a topic that people frequently ask me about and when I get asked, ‘Can I claim interest on outstanding invoices?’, the simple answer isyes’.

 1. Contractual – where there is a clause within the company’s terms and conditions of business saying that if payment of invoices are not made within terms, interest will become payable at the rate of 4% above the bank’s base rate from the date of default until full payment is received;